xaudience/.github/README.md

 How a user can interact with the service: through the user web interface or through a bot, if the platform provides this feature.

+### Goals
+Create platform-agnostic analytics service that preserves the anonymity of users.

 ### Use Cases
 - A user can explore audiences
 - A user can inspect a specific audience